Violet Crumble: Packaging

 The hygroscopic nature of the honeycomb centre was problematic.
 Competitors tried to prove the bars were not fresh by squeezing them.
-Hoadley responded by instituting a strict coding system to keep track of the shelf life (12 months) and ensure that only the freshest bars were sold.
-In addition, he searched worldwide for a new type of airtight wrapper that would keep the bar fresh.
-Eventually, a French company, La Cellophane, invented a moisture-resistant metallised cellophane especially for Violet Crumble.
+Hoadley responded by instituting a strict coding system to keep track of the shelf life (12 months) and ensure that deteriorated bars were not sold.
+He also searched worldwide for a new type of airtight wrapper that would keep the bar fresh.
+Eventually French company La Cellophane invented a moisture-resistant metallised cellophane especially for Violet Crumble.

 Production

-The honeycomb is produced and conveyed into an air-conditioned area where it is cut into bars.
-Then it goes through chocolate coating machines.
+The honeycomb is produced and conveyed into an air-conditioned area where it is cut into bars, then goes through chocolate-coating machines.
 The bars are double-coated to seal the honeycomb from the air.
 Cooling tunnels take the bars to the automatic wrapping machines.

-Bertie Beetle, a small chocolate candy sold at stores and various shows (Royal and otherwise) around Australia, were invented to use up broken pieces of Violet Crumble.
+Bertie Beetle, a small chocolate bar sold at stores and shows around Australia, was introduced in 1963 to use up broken pieces of Violet Crumble.